Walnut Creek Trail System

 IN-PROGRESS & PROPOSED SECTIONS

-- Northern Walnut Creek Trail Section 2A: Walnut Creek Metropolitan Park to Oakbrook Drive (in progress)
+- Northern Walnut Creek Trail Section 2A: Walnut Creek Metropolitan Park to Walnut Bluffs Trailhead (in progress)

-- Northern Walnut Creek Trail Section 2B: Oakbrook Drive to IH-35 (proposed)
+- Northern Walnut Creek Trail Section 2B: Walnut Bluffs Trailhead to IH-35 (in progress)

-- Northern Walnut Creek Trail Section 3: IH-35 to Southern Walnut Creek Trail (proposed)
+- Northern Walnut Creek Trail Section 3: IH-35 to Southern Walnut Creek Trail (in progress).
+See phases below.

 - Northern Walnut Creek Trail: Copperfield Elementary Connector (in progress)